-As a result of the Tax Act, the Company has been reevaluating the permanent reinvestment assertion with respect to unremitted foreign earnings, including those unremitted foreign earnings that were taxed in the U.S. as part of the one-time transition tax.
-As a result of this evaluation, the Company has determined that a portion of the Company's unremitted foreign earnings, totaling approximately \$1,366,000 will no longer be permanently reinvested.
+As a result of the Tax Act, the Company continued to evaluate the permanent reinvestment assertion with respect to unremitted foreign earnings, including those unremitted foreign earnings that were taxed in the U.S. as part of the one-time transition tax.
+As a result of this evaluation, the Company has determined that a portion of the Company's unremitted foreign earnings, totaling approximately \$1,035,000 will no longer be permanently reinvested.
 The remainder of the Company's foreign earnings will continue to be permanently reinvested to fund working capital requirements and operations abroad.
-During the first three quarters of 2018, the Company accrued and incurred income taxes of \$7,041 related to actual repatriations of foreign earnings during the year.
-As of December 29, 2018, and consistent with the Company's change in assertion with respect to certain foreign earnings, the Company has accrued an additional \$55,728 of income taxes with respect to the \$1,366,000 of foreign earnings the Company intends to remit in the future Of the \$55,728, \$11,550 relates to current year earnings while the remaining \$44,178 relates to accumulated prior year earnings.
+As of December 28, 2019, the Company has accrued \$42,653 of income taxes with respect to the \$1,035,000 of foreign earnings the Company intends to remit in the future.
 These income tax effects include U.S. federal, state, foreign and withholding tax implications in accordance with the planned remittance of such foreign earnings.
+Tax costs associated with the permanently reinvested portion of the outside basis difference are considered too complex to calculate.